 THE LETTER

 However, in a twist, Hammond’s widow is only willing to sell the letter on the condition that Leslie collects it personally.
-Here the scenes where the two women meet are visually stunning as the widow is framed to make her superior to Leslie.
-Hammond’s widow is the only person who can counter the manipulation Leslie wields as she demands she take off her shawl to reveal her face before making her pick up the letter she had tossed on the floor.
+The scenes where the two women meet are visually stunning as the widow is framed to make her superior to Leslie.
+Hammond’s widow is the only person who can counter Leslie’s manipulation as she demands she take off her shawl to reveal her face before making her pick up the letter she had tossed on the floor.

 THE LETTER